Skip to content

 Review criteria: manifest id matches plugins.json entry, plugin loads without errors, declared permissions match what the code uses, description is accurate and in English, no malicious or deceptive behavior.

-• Inject keystrokes into a terminal channel
+• Keystroke injection into a terminal channel

-• Create SSH tunnels (direct-tcpip)
+• SSH tunnels (direct-tcpip)

-• Access the core Stronghold vault directly
+• Another plugin's vault secrets, or the core vault directly

 Sync plugin exclusivity